MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-deployment-checklist.md

 > [!TIP]
 > Same [quality checks and additional insights](/azure/center-sap-solutions/get-quality-checks-insights) are executed regularly when SAP systems are deployed or registered with [Azure Center for SAP solution](/azure/center-sap-solutions/) as well and are part of the service.

-Further tools to automate check and document findings, plan next remediation steps and generally optimize your SAP on Azure landscape are:
+Further tools to allow easier deployment checks and document findings, plan next remediation steps and generally optimize your SAP on Azure landscape are:
+- [Azure Well-Architected Framework review](/assessments/?id=azure-architecture-review&mode=pre-assessment) An assessment of your workload focusing on the five main pillars of reliability, security, cost optimization, operation excelence and performance efficiency.
+Supports SAP workloads and recommended to run a review at start and after every project phase.
 - [Azure Inventory Checks for SAP](https://github.com/Azure/SAP-on-Azure-Scripts-and-Utilities/tree/main/Tools%26Framework/InventoryChecksForSAP) An open source Azure Monitor workbook, which shows your Azure inventory with intelligence to highlight configuration drift and improve quality.

 ## Next steps